 ./apic login --sso --context provider --server $CEQUENCE_IBM_SERVER --apiKey $CEQUENCE_IBM_API_KEY

-- Run the following command to get the names of the configured gateway services.
+From the $CEQUENCE_APIC_HOME/cli directory, run the following command to retrieve the names of the configured gateway services.

 ./apic configured-gateway-services:list --org $CEQUENCE_IBM_ORGANIZATION --server $CEQUENCE_IBM_SERVER --scope catalog --catalog sandbox

-- Set the value of the CEQUENCE_IBM_CONFIGURED_GATEWAY_SERVICES environment variable to the first result of the previous command.
+Set the value of CEQUENCE_IBM_CONFIGURED_GATEWAY_SERVICES to the first result from the previous command.

 export CEQUENCE_IBM_CONFIGURED_GATEWAY_SERVICES=apic-gwv6a-xa3